AreYSerious/betterruins/README.md

 1. Download the latest mod version from the [ModDatabase](https://mods.vintagestory.at/betterruins).
 2. Open your game and go to your Mod Manager.
 3. Select Open Mods Folder (on the bottom).
-4. Now copy the downloaded mod into this folder.
+4. Now copy the downloaded mod into this folder (You can leave it as a .zip file).
 5. The mod is automaticly enabled and ready to go.
 Have fun.